Q: How are first-year students assigned roommates?

 Q: When does the housing application process for the following academic process year take place?

 A: Updated information will be available in December for returning residents regarding college apartments and the lottery process.
-In addition, the housing application process for students returning to Esseff and Holy Cross will be held in early April following winter and Easter breaks.
+In addition, the housing application process for students returning to Esseff and Holy Cross will be held in mid-March, following winter break.
 Information about the process will be made available at floor/hall meetings prior to the winter break.

 Q: What are the qualifications to live off campus?